 The results of the study showed that children assisted by their mother performed better at the furniture sorting than the children who worked independently.

-- Assess the learner's current knowledge and experience for the academic content.
+- Assess the learner’s current knowledge and experience with the academic content.

 - Relate content to what students already understand or can do.